 The biggest day is From the Alexandra Cabin to the Lodge.
 It involves 1500m of climbing and 4 km of valley bottom travel.

 The weather or conditions may not always permit you to complete the traverse as outlined above.
 Your guide may adjust the trip according to the conditions.
 One variation would be if you can't travel to the Alexandra Cabin you would go directly to Icefall Lodge.
-If this happens there may be limited space at the lodge.
-If this happens you may improvised sleeping arrangements for your first (unscheduled) night at the lodge.

 There is limited ability to accommodate dietary requests on the traverse.
 At the huts the guide will be doing the cooking and cannot cook several different meals.
 It needs to be the same meal for the whole group.